 - Flooring – floors tended to be tiles and wood downstairs and wood with rugs upstairs.
 Although carpets would not devalue the property, however they do cost more and are less practical than wooden flooring.
 To maximise the value, choose sanded floors with rugs (which you can take with you when you move).

 - Cornicing and ceiling roses – if these have been removed, replace them and make sure these are used in any new parts of the house (especially later extensions) to tie the varying periods of the house together.
 The proportions of a Victorian room tend to be high ceilinged and rooms with original features stripped out tend to look incongruous.
-Therefore by reintroducing picture rails, dados, cornicing and decorating your room a lighter shade above the dado than below, your room will suddenly seem in proportion and not so tall.
+Therefore by reintroducing picture rail mouldings, dados, cornicing and decorating your room a lighter shade above the dado than below, your room will suddenly seem in proportion and not so tall.
+More often than not, wooden picture rails are used to add a decorative element to any home.

 - Radiators – don’t get tempted by cheap radiators.
 Traditional radiators are back in vogue.
 If you choose a Victorian cast iron radiator, which is heat efficient, it becomes a focal point of your room and you will certainly make your money back if chosen wisely.
 A great way to add value to your house and worth the small investment!